Loading...

 tools: [Calculator.new]

-).each_message { puts _1.content }
+).each_message { |message| puts message.content }

 Structured outputs

-For complete structured outputs documentation including Ruby examples, see Structured Outputs.
+For complete structured outputs documentation including Ruby examples, see Structured outputs.

 Handling errors